 Scanning at the end of work phases may sometimes require multiple scans due to the limitations of site that occur as systems become layered atop one another.
 This can present some unique challenges to the team managing the data and creating the BIM, however cases such as this present the optimum need for data capture and handover to the facilities team.
 Consider that if multiple scans are needed to capture and reflect element positions there is likely to be a scenario where facilities managers would be required to get "up into a space" to investigate problematic equipment that is located above other elements.
 This can be very unsafe, as there is rarely proper support up inside mechanical spaces for a human to navigate and rest upon when performing maintenance.
+Using a BIM model to investigate the spaces for a human to navigate and rest upon when performing maintenance.
 Using a BIM model to investigate the space beforehand allows the maintenance personnel to be more tactful when planning their approach to the physical space and problem correction.